 This IS who we are.
 All men ARE created equal.
 Just not in the application of their higher ideals, but in the acting out of their frailties, faults, and base prejudices.

 The Fates have seen enough.
-The time for self-correction has passed.
+Any more time for self-correction has passed.
 The triple whammy of Coronavirus, the Trump presidency, and Black Lives Matter are the karmic payoffs.
-The economy is at risk of cratering, the President polarizes in a panic of self-interest, and the streets are awash with both protesters and magical thinkers even as the pathogen licks its lips in gluttonous anticipation.
+The economy is at risk of cratering; the President polarizes in a panic of self-interest, and the streets are awash with both protesters and magical thinkers even as the pathogen licks its lips in gluttonous anticipation.

-Today’s polarized populace has been spun to the far ends of the political spectrum, setting in motion centrifugal forces that threaten to spiral this country out of control.
-The sense of civic responsibility and the common purpose that defined America is disappearing faster than NCAA men’s cross country and track programs.
+Today’s polarized populace has been spun out to the far ends of the political spectrum, setting in motion centrifugal forces that threaten to spiral this country out of control.
+The sense of civic responsibility and the common purpose that defined America is disappearing faster than NCAA men’s cross-country and track programs.

 On top of that, there is race-based incivility that keeps on metastasizing even as we, of our own volition, elected a president who is as far from Abe Lincoln as a 58-story glass tower in Midtown Manhattan is from a log cabin in New Salem, Illinois.

 Today, we have a president who is the gift that just keeps giving.
 Sadly, it’s to Moscow, Beijing, Pyongyang, and Tehran.
-So ill-informed of mind, so petty of personality, so weak in character, his Gatling gut reactions spray authoritarianism and flummery without any deducible coherence beyond self-aggrandizement.
+So ill-informed, so petty of personality, so weak of character, his Gatling gut reactions spray authoritarianism and flummery with no deducible coherence beyond self-aggrandizement.